openspores/dnsbl_gen_magpie/README.md

 # DNSBL Generator

+I take no credit for any of this work whatsoever.

 This repo runs **[PigeonSec's](https://github.com/pigeonsec)** amazing tool **[Magpie](https://github.com/pigeonsec/magpie)** to generate DNS blocklists.

 PigeonSec Magpie is a high-performance blocklist aggregator that fetches, deduplicates, validates, and combines domains from multiple sources ..and looks REeal good while doing it.